Woman whose 9-year-old daughter was found dead in duffel bag near LA hiking trail likely to face charges: police

 CLICK HERE TO GET THE FOX NEWS APP

-The investigation into Trinity’s death revealed that family members only reported seeing or hearing from the young girl and the two suspects on “a few occasions.”
+The investigation into Trinity’s death revealed that family members only reported seeing or hearing from the young girl and the two suspects on “a few occasions" in the past 10 months.

-Police believe Graham and hunt were homeless and living in a car or motel in Santa Fe, N.M., just before Trinity’s death.
+Police believe Graham and hunt were homeless and living in a car or motel in Santa Fe Springs just before Trinity’s death.

 Fox News’ Travis Fedschun contributed to this report.